SymbioticEDA/getting-started-FV/README.md

     yosys

-This will start yosys in shell mode and you should see that your license is verified (press ctrl+D to exit):
+This will start yosys in shell mode and you should see that your license is verified:

     [license] Signature verified.

 If not, please contact us to help you resolve the issue.

+Then press ctrl+D or type 'exit' to exit yosys.

 ## Formally Verify a simple Verilog example